-Disputes over rightsholdings, especially over holdership of digital rights, are the rule rather than an exception.
+Disputes over rightsholdings, especially over holdership of digital rights, are the exception rather than the rule.
 Print publishers have claimed, and are likely to continue to claim, that they hold rights to reproduction in digital form of tens of millions of in-copyright books and articles which were published under contracts which include no explicit assignment of digital rights.
 Authors generally believe these claims to be specious, unsupported by law, and merely an attempt to legitimate a sweeping theft of digital rights to backlists by publishers from authors.